-Active remote sensing is a technique in which a sensor emits its own energy—typically in the form of electromagnetic radiation—toward a target and measures the energy reflected or backscattered from that target.
+Active remote sensing is a technique in which a sensor emits its own energy—typically in the form of electromagnetic radiation—toward a target and measures the energy reflected or backscattered from it.
 This method allows for the collection of data regardless of natural light conditions, enabling observations during both day and night and through various weather conditions.

-LiDAR, which stands for Light Detection and Ranging, uses laser light to measure distances to objects or surfaces.
-By emitting laser pulses and measuring the time it takes for them to reflect back from a target, LiDAR systems can create precise, three-dimensional representations of the environment.
+The Light Detection and Ranging (LiDAR) sensors emit laser beams in the ultraviolet (UV), visible or infrared (IR) regions of the electromagnetic spectrum.
+By analyzing the return signal, they can estimate distances to objects or surfaces, detect optically active constituents in water bodies, and assess aerosols in the atmosphere (Jamet et al., 2019; Dionisi et al., 2024).

 LiDAR works by emitting a beam of light and measuring the time it takes for the beam to return to the sensor.
-This process not only calculates distance but can also capture the intensity of the returned signal.
-In many instances, multiple returns from a single pulse are measured, which allows for mapping the different heights of objects within the same x and y coordinates.
-This capability is particularly useful for applications such as mapping the heights of trees in a forest or measuring crop heights in agricultural fields.
-When the height of the ground cannot be measured, LiDAR data can only generate a digital surface model (DSM), which represents the topmost layer of the environment.
-However, if multiple returns are recorded, it becomes possible to create both a DSM and a digital terrain model (DTM), which represents the ground surface, by differentiating between surface and underlying layers.
-The difference between DSM and DTM can be uses to assess living stock or biomass.
+This process not only calculates distances but also captures the intensity of the returned signal.
+In terrestrial applications, multiple returns from a single pulse are measured, enabling the mapping of varying objects heights within the same x and y coordinates.
+This capability allows the creation of precise, three-dimensional representations of the environment, such as mapping tree heights in forests or measuring crop heights in agricultural fields.
+When ground height cannot be directly measured, LiDAR data can generate a digital surface model (DSM), which represents the uppermost layer of the environment.
+However, if multiple returns are recorded, it becomes possible to create both a DSM and a digital terrain model (DTM), which represents the ground surface by differentiating between the surface and underlying layers.
+The difference between DSM and DTM can be used to assess living stock or biomass.

 Achieving accuracy in LiDAR measurements is essential due to the high speed of light, approximately 300,000 km/s.
-Each step of the process, including the precise timing of the beam’s return and the accurate positioning of the sensor (typically mounted on a drone, aircraft, or satellite), must be meticulously calibrated.
-The use of Real-Time Kinematic (RTK) positioning ensures that the sensor’s x, y, and z coordinates are known with high precision at all times.
+Each step of the acquisition process, including the precise timing of the beam’s return and the accurate positioning of the sensor (typically mounted on a drone, aircraft, or satellite), must be meticulously calibrated.
+The use of Real-Time Kinematic (RTK) positioning ensures that the sensor’s x, y, and z coordinates are consistently accurate.
 Without these measures, the resulting data may produce a distorted and noisy representation of the mapped surface, rendering it unreliable for analysis.